Greyson Adams, Research Scientist

 Steve obtained his Electrical Engineering degree from Cal Poly San Luis Obispo in 2007 and has been active in engineering and solar system design ever since.
 As a licensed electrical engineer, Steve has been involved with the engineering and construction of the Redwood Coast Airport Microgrid, and has provided support on multiple other projects since joining our microgrid design team in March of 2020.
 Prior to joining the Schatz Center, Steve contributed to the engineering, permitting, and design efforts for over 500 residential and small commercial systems and over 500 MW of utility scale photovoltaic systems and associated equipment, while working for solar contractors, manufacturers, and engineering firms in and around the Sacramento area.

-Leigha Roeder, Research Assistant
+Leigha Roeder, Research Engineer

 Leigha received her BS in Environmental Resources Engineering from Humboldt State University in 2016 and currently helps support the VeraSol Project through test report review, customer communication, and general project support.
 She has previous experience with testing and quality control of electrical assemblies and components in automated systems as well as procedure documentation.
 She can almost always be found with a fresh cup of tea in her hands, and is always open to new recommendations!